Sergey-KoRJiK/SourceEngineBSPditor/README.md

-// Copyright (c) 2019 Sergey Smolovsky, Belarus
+Copyright (c) 2019 Sergey Smolovsky, Belarus
-// email: sergeysmol4444@mail.ru
+e-mail: sergeysmol4444@mail.ru

-LICENSE of this project in thirdpartylegalnotices.txt

-This program created for Edit Lightmaps and Ambient Lighting of Source Engine 2013 BSP.
+# This program created for Edit Lightmaps and Ambient Lighting of Source Engine 2013 BSP.
 Support import and export Lightmap textures on Face\Displacement to *.hdr (for HDRShop, HDRSee, Photoshop with work them like HDR Images) for each Styles on Face.

+### For download compiled standalone tool, click [here](https://github.com/Sergey-KoRJiK/SourceEngineBSPditor/raw/master/SourceEngineMapViewer.exe)

 The main goal - Color\Pixel Correction of calculated light after VRAD (bad color, bad black pixel, ... for fun color change).